Day of the Tentacle: Legacy

-Fans of Day of the Tentacle created a webcomic, The Day After the Day of the Tentacle, using the game's graphics.
+Fans of Day of the Tentacle created a webcomic, The Day After the Day of the Tentacle, using the graphics.
 The 1993 LucasArts game Zombies Ate My Neighbors features a stage dedicated to Day of the Tentacle.
 The artists for Day of the Tentacle shared office space with the Zombies Ate My Neighbors development team.
 The team included the homage after frequently seeing artwork for Day of the Tentacle during the two games' productions.
-In describing what he considered "the most rewarding moment" of his career, Grossman stated that the game's writing and use of spoken and subtitled dialog assisted a learning-disabled child in learning how to read.
+In describing what he considered "the most rewarding moment" of his career, Grossman said the writing and use of spoken and subtitled dialog assisted a learning-disabled child in learning how to read.
 Telltale Games CEO Dan Connors commented in 2009 that an episodic game based on Day of the Tentacle was "feasible", but depended on the sales of the Monkey Island games released that year.
 (Note: Telltale Games co-developed the 2009 game Tales of Monkey Island with LucasArts.)

 In 2018, a fan-made sequel, Return of the Tentacle, was released free by a team from Germany.
-The game imitates the art style of the Remastered edition and features full voice acting.
+It imitates the art style of the Remastered edition and features full voice acting.

+Maniac Mansion 3: Rise of the Tentacles

+In 2003, the French gaming magazine Joystick alleged that Pendulo Studios was developing a sequel to Day of the Tentacle called Maniac Mansion 3: Rise of the Tentacles (also referred to as Rise of the Tentacle).
+The rumor gave rise to an urban legend, but was later confirmed to be an April Fools joke.

 Remasters

 Special Edition

 According to Kotaku, a remastered version of Day of the Tentacle was in the works at LucasArts Singapore before the sale of LucasArts to Disney in 2012.
-Though never officially approved, the game used a pseudo-3D art style and was nearly 80% complete, according to one person close to the project, but was shelved in the days before the closure of LucasArts.
+Though never officially approved, it used a pseudo-3D art style and was nearly 80% complete, according to one person close to the project, but was shelved in the days before the closure of LucasArts.